Cryodrakon: Description

 Close-up view of the holotype fourth neck vertebra (left), left humerus (right), and wingbone (bottom).
 On display at the Royal Tyrrell Museum.

 The majority of the fossil remains of Cryodrakon, among them its holotype bones, most likely represented young and subadult individuals.
 Their dimensions are similar to those of Quetzalcoatlus sp. (now known as the species Q. lawsoni).
 A wingspan of at least 5 m has been set for Cryodrakon based on these smaller remains.
 Q. lawsoni is estimated to have had a similar wingspan of around 4.5 to 5 m.
-However, the remaining azhdarchid material from the Dinosaur Park Formation that was assigned to Cryodrakon by Hone and colleagues indicates many individuals of varying size, from specimens less than half the size of Q. lawsoni to others than double it.
+However, the remaining azhdarchid material from the Dinosaur Park Formation that was assigned to Cryodrakon by Hone and colleagues indicates many individuals of varying size, from specimens less than half the size of Q. lawsoni to others that double it.
 For example, specimen TMP 1996.12.369, a fifth cervical vertebra with a length of only 10.6 mm, is from a juvenile Cryodrakon, which was given an estimated wingspan of about 2 m.
-At the same time, specimen TMP 1980.16.1367 is an incomplete fifth neck vertebra with a preserved length of 40 cm, which is estimated to have been at least 50 cm if complete.
+At the same time, specimen TMP 1980.16.1367 is an incomplete fifth cervical vertebra with a preserved length of 40 cm, which is estimated to have been at least 50 cm if complete.
 It presumably belonged to an adult individual.
 This specimen was originally described in 1982 by Currie and Dale Russell.
 They assigned it to Quetzalcoatlus northropi and mistakenly identified it as a femur.
 A wingspan of 13 m was estimated.
 However, nowadays, wingspan estimates for Q. northropi have been more moderate, at around 10 to 11 m, which would still make it one of the largest flying animals to ever exist.